Angelus T. Burch First World War correspondence

 Scope and Contents

-Letters and documents related to 1LT Angelus T. Burch, USA, during the First World War.
+This collection contains correspondence and documents related to 1st Lt.
+Angelus T. Burch, AEFUSA, during the First World War.
 After the war, Burch became a journalist and an editor at the Chicago Daily News.
 Eight original letters are present, as well as a passport, a Christmas menu for 1917, a typed transcript of one letter, and a letter by the donor to Andrew Carroll, including a handwritten transcript of a letter.

 - 1914 - 1942